codeforpdx/dwellinglybackend/README.md

     - Run: `pipenv run flask run`
     - Run + restart the server on changes:  `pipenv run flask run --reload`
-    - To install pipenv: `pip install --user pipenv`
+    - To install pipenv: `pip3 install --user pipenv`

 Queries can be made with the Postman Collection link ( https://www.getpostman.com/collections/a86a292798c7895425e2 )